nady4/calendar-money-api/README.md

 - `bcrypt` for hashing passwords
 - `cors` for handling Cross-Origin Resource Sharing (CORS)
 - `zod` for schema validation, ensuring type safety
-- `clarifai-nodejs` for integration with the Clarifai API, an AI-powered image and video recognition tool.

 <br></br>